DotNetToscana/IoTHelpers/README.md

 Windows 10 IoT Core IoT Helpers
 ---------------------------------------------------------
 This library allows to easily interact with GPIO, I2C and SPI in Windows 10 IoT Core with boards like Raspberry Pi 2, Raspberry Pi 3, MinnowBoard Max and Toradex Colibri.
+It comes with a rich set of [samples](https://github.com/Dot-and-Net/IoTHelpers/Samples) that show how to use it in different scenarios.

 **Installation**